 The Abingdon West African Rhythm Ensemble is an extra-curricular music class instructed & directed by teacher David McDavitt.
 A.W.A.R.E. studies the musical performance & cultural significance of traditional ensemble drum-voice-dance music from West Africa (as well as related styles from Haiti, Brazil, & Japan).
 The club is comprised of a dedicated team of talented 3rd, 4th, and 5th -graders.
-We meet MONDAYS after school.
+We meet WEDNESDAYS after school.

 Musical styles that we will study this year include: